-11\.
-Some unredeemed evil exists.
 If (3) is true, then God can do anything.
 But then for any good and evil, God can bring abut the good without the evil.
-But then it follows that every evil is an unredeemed evil.
-Since some evil does exist, it follows that (11\) is true.
+But then it follows that every evil is forbidden-for-God.
+Since some evil does exist, some forbidden-for-God evil exists, and (11) is true.